Gaza genocide: Other scholars

 In March 2024, the Middle East Studies Association condemned the "accelerating scale of genocidal violence being inflicted on the Palestinian population of Gaza", saying that Israel's conduct constituted cultural genocide.
 Surveys of 758 Middle East scholars by the Brookings Institution indicated a growing consensus that Israel's military campaign in Gaza was genocide.

-In 2025, John Spencer, chair of urban warfare studies at the Modern War Institute at United States Military Academy, argued that there is no intent of genocide, based on what he describes as "evidence of what Israel is doing to preserve infrastructure, civilian life, to provide services".
+In 2025, John Spencer, chair of urban warfare studies at the Modern War Institute at the United States Military Academy, argued that Israel had not demonstrated genocidal intent, based on what he called "evidence of what Israel is doing to preserve infrastructure, civilian life, to provide services".

+Robert Satloff of The Washington Institute for Near East Policy criticized the IAGS genocide resolution for its sourcing and for lacking independent research, noting that it passed with the support of "only one-fifth ... of the organization's membership", though he wrote that his "critique of the IAGS resolution should not be misread as endorsement of Israeli strategy and tactics in Gaza or indifference to the terrible human toll in this conflict".